sftpplus/sftpplus-docs/src/doc_source/configuration-auth/local-file.rst

     For example using a configuration management system.
     When set to `yes` it will automatically reload the changes every 5 minute.

-    Set to `no` when you want to use the Local Manager to manage the identities for this authentication.
+    Set to `no` when you want to use the Web Manager to manage the identities for this authentication.
-    When set to `no`, changes done to the file outside of the Local Manager are ignored.
+    When set to `no`, changes done to the file outside of the Web Manager are ignored.